I’m currently a Jerwood Arts Digital Fellow at FACT Liverpool, working on a new commission to be exhibited next year.

 - And an essay about Stacy from Wayne’s World and radical vulnerability in the Bad Vibes Club Reader

 I also work on a freelance basis, writing and editing content, and working on audience development, fundraising and communications.
 I’m on the board at LUX, the artists’ film organisation.
-Recently, I’ve been working with organisations like the Arts Marketing Association, The Modernist Society and Siobhan Davies Dance / BALTIC on mentoring, audience development and content strategy.
+I’ve worked at arts organisations like Cecil Sharp House, as well as the London School of Economics and various charities.
+Recently, I’ve been working freelance in the arts on mentoring, audience development, editing and content strategy.
+Clients include: Arts Marketing Association, The Modernist Society, Siobhan Davies Dance, BALTIC, Heavenly Records, Andy Holden, Slimvolume.
 If any of this sounds like something you’d like help with, get in touch.